 There are 3 main job centres in Edinburgh

 2. High Riggs

 There are also job centres in Waverley Mall and North Bridge in the city centre.

 Enquiries about new claims should be made through your online UC journal or by calling 0800 328 5644

 If you are already claiming certain benefits such as

 If you are already getting UC then you must update your journal online with your new income information.
-The Department for Work and Pensions (DWP) have removed the ‘Minimum Income Floor’ within UC which will enable minimum £94 per week to be available.
+The Department for Work and Pensions (DWP) have removed the ‘Minimum Income Floor’ within UC.
+This means a £94 minimum per week is available.

-- If you are self employed and having to cease work you should probably claim UC.
-However, if your household income or savings are too high for UC you should consider contributions based benefits (New style JSA or ‘new style’ ESA).
+- If you are self employed and having to stop work you should claim UC.
+If your household income or savings are too high for UC, you should consider contributions based benefits such as new style JSA or ‘new style’ ESA.

-- Another positive to claiming UC is it also doubles up as a claim for Council Tax reduction which will help avoid possible difficulties of later.
-As part of the UC claim you will be asked if the information you’ve provided can be shared with the Local Authority, if you tick yes this will also be treated as a claim for Council Tax reduction.
+- Claiming UC also doubles as a claim for Council Tax Reduction (CTR).
+As part of the UC claim you will be asked if the information you’ve provided can be shared with the Local Authority, if you tick yes this will also be treated as a claim for CTR.

 For businesses and self-employed people concerned about paying tax call the HMRC helpline on 0800 0159 559.